wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

   When authorizing, the SDK will by default add `timestampSent` to the `ProximityCheck` object.
 This timestamp indicates when the operation was sent.

 ### PACUtils

-- For convenience, utility class for parsing and extracting data from QR codes and deeplinks used in the PAC (Proximity Anti-fraud Check), is provided.
+- For convenience, a utility class for parsing and extracting data from QR codes and deeplinks used in the PAC (Proximity Anti-fraud Check), is provided.

 ```kotlin
 /** Data payload which is returned from the parser */